slitvinov/gitlog/README.md

 <pre>
 E = i(T * T) * i(H * T)
 </pre>
-is a polynom of `t` with maximum at `t = 0.473` and two conditional distributions are weigthed guesses for two biases.
+is a polynomial of `t` with maximum at `t = 0.473` and two conditional distributions are weighted guesses for two biases.

 <pre>
 Q1 = T * H / i(T * H)